tsmoreau/docs/docs/products/taoissuer/termofcondition.md

 The user of Shifu agrees to arbitrate any dispute arising from or in connection with the service or this disclaimer, except for disputes related to copyrights, logos, trademarks, trade names, trade secrets or patents.

 ### LAST AMENDMENT
-This disclaimer was amended for the last time on July  8th, 2019.
+This disclaimer was amended for the last time on April  20th, 2020.